 Computer Power Supply Form Factors:

 Just like how a computer case and a motherboard belong to a particular form factor, power supplies also come in different form factors.
 There are approximately four industry standard form factors.
-AT, Mini-ITX, SFF and ATX.
+AT, Mini-ITX, micro ATX and ATX.

 Selecting a Computer Power Supply